Can You Really Cook on

 Cook on a rock when you are camping!
 This is an unusual method for outdoor campfire cooking.

 A rock can be used as a cooking surface for your camp mealtime.
 The heat is conducted through a rock from coals or fire below.
+This is a great method when hiking and you don't have room for a skillet or pan.

 Choosing a Rock

 Pick your special rock carefully.
 Look around for a rock that is flat and less than 2 inches thick.
+Give it a quick wash or brush off any dirt.

 Carefully avoid using rocks that are wet, or that have recently been in water as they may explode.
 (Example: Shell or limestone may retain moisture.)